 The ripple time of the interrupt daisy chain (both the High-to-Low and the Low-to-High transitions) limits the number of devices that can be placed in the daisy chain.
 Ripple time can be improved with carry-look-ahead, or by extending the interrupt-acknowledge cycle.
-For further information about techniques for increasing the number of daisy-chained devices, refer to the Z8400 Z80 CPU Product Specification (00-2001-04).
+For further information about techniques for increasing the number of daisy-chained devices, refer to the Z80 CPU Product Specification in this document.